MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > [!NOTE]
 >
-> Deep link does not support for Collaborative Stage View.
+> Deep links does not support for Collaborative Stage View.

 #### Syntax